Swansea: Sport

 Swansea City A.F.C. was founded in 1912 and is the city's main football association team.
 Originally playing at the Vetch Field, they moved to the Swansea.com Stadium (then known as the Liberty Stadium) at the start of the 2005–06 season, winning promotion to League One in their final year at their old stadium.
 The team presently play in the English Championship, after spending seven seasons in the English Premier League.
 The Football Association of Wales had decided that for the Euro 2012 qualifying campaign, Wales would play all of their home ties at either the Cardiff City Stadium or the Liberty Stadium.

-Swansea has four association football clubs that play in the Welsh football league system: Swansea University F.C., Garden Village, South Gower and West End.
+Swansea has two association football clubs that play in the Welsh football league system: Pure Swansea F.C. and West End F.C.
+Two more Welsh league clubs are within the ceremonial City and County of Swansea but outside of Swansea proper: Garden Village F.C. in the town of Gorseinon, and South Gower A.F.C. in the village of Scurlage.